 Here's an example of a simple Text Choice question.

-1 Add a Text Choice question to your questionnaire
+1. Add a Text Choice question to your questionnaire

-Select Text Choice from the list of question types.
-Click Add question.
+In the Questions tab, click the button ?
+Questions.
+Select Text Choice from the list of question types and Click +.

-2 Change the general question settings
+2. Change the general question settings

-3 Edit the question
+3. Edit the question

-- Click Add media or Add YouTube video to upload images or videos to make your questionnaire more entertaining.
-The image or video will be displayed above your question.
+- Click Add media or YouTube video to upload images or videos to make your questionnaire more entertaining.
 The file needs to be under 2MB.
 To add a YouTube video, paste a YouTube link after you've clicked the >Add YouTube video button.

 - Make the question mandatory - toggle the button to require respondents to answer the question before moving to the next question.

 - Turn this question into a quiz question - toggle the button to make this question a quiz question.
 Now you will be able to mark the correct answer (or answers in case of multiple choice).
 This way the respondent will receive a score based on the quiz questions at the end of the survey/quiz.

-4 Add your answer options
+4. Add your answer options

-1. Type your first answer in the box.
+- Type your first answer in the box.

-2. Click Add answer to add as many answers as you require.
+- Click Add answer to add as many answers as you require.

-3. Multiple answers possible - toggle the button to allow respondents to select more than one answer.
+- Multiple answers possible - toggle the button to allow respondents to select more than one answer.
 When your question is multiple choice, the checkboxes will be squares instead of bullets.

-4. Shuffle answers every time the survey is opened - toggle this button to shuffle the answers to that specific question every time the survey is opened.
+- Shuffle answers every time the survey is opened - toggle this button to shuffle the answers to that specific question every time the survey is opened.
 This is a great option when you're creating a quiz and you don't want respondents sharing their answers with others.

-5. Add a text box to specify or leave an extra comment - when this feature is switched on, you'll be able to add your own text to ask respondents to give more information.
+- Add a text box to specify or leave an extra comment - when this feature is switched on, you'll be able to add your own text to ask respondents to give more information.

-5 Make your question a Quiz question
+5. Make your question a Quiz question